guyer/2015-06-09-nih/day1-shell/tutorial.md

     /home/swc/2015-06-09-nih/day1-shell/data/gerdal

 to the existing `some_data` file.
-Thus, when you are done `some_data` should contain all of the experiment data from Bert and any experimental data file from gerdal that contains the number 4.
+Thus, when you are done `some_data` should contain all of the experiment data starts with "45" from `Bert` and any experimental data file from gerdal that contains the number 4.

 * * * *